dvdn/panigall/README.md

 # Notes

-Panigall aim to be light and minimalist project (few lines of oldschool PHP).
+Panigall aims to be a light and minimalist project (few lines of oldschool PHP inpired by [psg](https://github.com/pascalbrax/psg)).
 Don't hesitate to adapt style or code to your requirements.

 Contributions are welcome